nenomg/Simulated-Annealing/README.md

 ![image](https://github.com/nenomg/Simulated-Annealing/assets/105873794/da66fd7d-c1a4-48c7-bbaa-347f80d80b82)

-Just download the SA.pynp file and add it to your folder for colaboratory notebooks in google drive.
+Just download the SA.ipynb file and add it to your folder for colaboratory notebooks in google drive.